ilnaes/ntorrent/README.md

 ntorrent file.torrent
 ```

 There are options for specifying the upload port number and download directory.
-See `ntorrent --help` for details.  `ntorrent` stores the download in memory and only writes to file upon completion of download.
-As such `ntorrent` cannot resume partial downloads, but it will confirm overwriting of any files that are already present.
-However, `ntorrent` can seed files that have been completely downloaded.
+See `ntorrent --help` for details.  `ntorrent` stores the download in memory and writes to file upon completion of download.
+Partial downloads get recorded to a .part file which allows `ntorrent` to resume downloads.
+Completely downloaded files can also be seeded.